Cheesecake Factory (CAKE) Q3 2017 Results - Earnings Call Transcript

 Jeffrey Bernstein - Barclays Capital, Inc.

 Great.
 Thank you very much.
 Two questions as well.
 The first one is just on the unit growth outlook.
 I mean, I feel like in the past it was maybe 10 to 12 units per year, which was equating to 5%.
 Now, it seems like we're taking a step down at least into 2018 in the current environment to more like the low single digit.
 Just wondering how you think about that outlook going forward especially as you mentioned there is room for 300 units long term.

 But it doesn't seem like there's any new malls of your caliber likely opening to any large degree going forward.
 So I'm just wondering how you think about the unit growth and the pace of that over the next number of years, whether we should really just expect you to infill existing malls as sites become available, but we should really be thinking about the long-term annual unit growth rate of more or like low single digit versus the prior mid.
 And then I had one follow-up.

 Matthew Clark - The Cheesecake Factory, Inc.

 Sure, Jeff.
-I think just (18:03) talk about sort of our earnings algorithm as it relates to the unit growth piece of it.
+I think just – let's talk about sort of our earnings algorithm as it relates to the unit growth piece of it.
 I think, as we've been communicating probably over the past three to four years, we think it really is in a 3% to 4% unit growth for The Cheesecake Factory, and that's what it takes to get to our mid-teens total returns.
 Keep in mind that we continue to move forward with other investments.

 So, in any given year, it has moved up and down a little bit because we are selective with the sites.
 So, some years it has been 6%, some years it's been 10%, (18:40) and I think it will continue to be dependent upon making sure we're hitting the returns from our sites and making sure that we're making good capital allocation decisions.